 After years of pulling teeth and combating “that’s the way it’s always been done” thinking, ROSTR has become a universal hub for data in addition to growing its portfolio of products:

 The second product ROSTR launched was Jobs by ROSTR, a music industry job board.
-Then they opened Stack, which brings professionals to the branches of the music industry not covered within the main ROSTR database.
-Users can go to Stack to find books, podcasts, publicists, marketing agencies, and over 35,000 different listings of music industry resources.
+Then they opened Stack, which brings professionals to catalogs services and resources across the music industry.
+Users can go to Stack to find books, podcasts, publicists, marketing agencies, and over 3,500 different listings of music industry resources.
 Recently, ROSTR has also expanded into editorial via the newsletter New Industry Friday and the news platform New Industry Focus.

 Read on to learn ROSTR’s mission for their fleet of products, how their aggregation strategy has shifted over the years, and trends they’ve seen within their own data.